-- Keep a watching brief on the impacts of slipway cleaning and maintenance in key risk areas - ABP General condition of public slipways in Port of Southampton Harbour area is acceptable, although increasing presence of water gypsies and other travellers has resulted in additional flotsam and jetsam.
+• Keep a watching brief on the impacts of slipway cleaning and maintenance in key risk areas.

 April 05: Water based recreational activities continue to be monitored and managed by the RAs.
 The River Hamble Harbour Authority have produced Strategic Principles to guide mooring development in the river and WSCC are producing a management strategy for Pagham nature reserve which will cover all aspects of water based recreation.
 In some areas additional moorings have been developed.
 There has also been the installation of new Boat Scrubbers and washdown facilities in a number of the harbours in the Solent.